Cadfil Finite Element Analysis Interface Module

 - Cadfil FEA Interfaces data input fields

 This creates the data output file 'jobname'_SH.BDF.
-This option creates a full surface shell of elements with a laminate stack created for each element.
+This option creates a surface shell of elements with a laminate stack created for each element.
 The Element resolution in the axis direction is taken from the mandrel file specified in the "master mandrel" edit box and the element resolution around the circumference is taken from the "Elements per 360" edit box.
-The Nastran data cards produced are MAT8, GRID, CQUAD4, CTRIA3, COORD2R and PCOMP.
+The Nastran data cards produced are MAT8, GRID, CQUAD4, CTRIA3, COORD2R, PCOMP/PCOMPG, SPC1, PLOAD2, FORCE, SPCADD and LOAD.
 For normal winding programs the laminate is created for each layer with an angle ply laminate with 50% of the thickness at the + and 50% at the - wind angle.
-A detailed descriptions of these can be found in the MSC Nastran documentation "MSC Nastran 2012, Quick Reference Guide".
+Is is also possible to output each winding layer as 4 plys with 4x25% of t at +--+ angles to make a symmetric stack.
+A detailed descriptions of these can be found in the MSC Nastran documentation "MSC Nastran, Quick Reference Guide" or in the Siemens NX NAstran reference.

 For axisymmetric bodies the laminate stack is a constant for a band around the mandrel at any particular point.
-Starting at the Minus X end of the mandrel the first band of element will be assign to PCOMP No 100, the next band 101 etc. Any shell elements that have no winding coverage (e.g. sometimes at the ends) get assigned PCOMP no 99 with zero thickness.
-An example showing the material bands is shown below
+Starting at the Minus X end of the mandrel the first band of element will be assign to Property ID 100, the next band 101 etc. Any shell elements that have no winding coverage are not output.
+The user can create manual layers for isotropic or orthotropic material a common case being the thickness of a liner or additional rib reinforced areas the cylinder with woven material.

-An axis system (using CORD2R) is defined for every shell element (e.g. CQUAD) as a reference for the winding angles.
-Element number n will have axis system number n assigned for example element number 1000 will have axis number 1000, typical axis information is shown below.
+An axis system (using CORD2R) can be defined in Cadfil for every shell element as a reference for the winding angles or these can be referenced to a single master axis.
+In the first case Element number n will have axis system number n assigned for example element number 1000 will have axis number 1000, typical axis information is shown below.

-A sample orthotropic material is added to the BDF file using a single MAT8 card or each orthotropic material index number found in the th2 files.
-The user should edit the BDF to add their own material data or should apply the material data property in the FE pre-processor being used.
-Cadfil creates geometry material data only the user will need to finish the FEM by adding load, restraint and other types of data as appropriate.
+A sample orthotropic material is added to the BDF file using MAT8 card for each orthotropic material index number found in the th2 files.
+Alternatively the user can select specific materials from the Cadfil database.
+The user can also edit the data deck to cut and paste their own material data or indeed modify the material data property in the FE pre-processor being used.

 ESACOMP Full Shell/laminates